 13. Book an Experience for Yourself

-Whether it is flying in a hot air balloon, riding a horse for the first time, bungee jumping, or wine degustation, an experience will open new horizons for you.
-Although the marginal utility of such spending seems low, it will boost your enthusiasm level for sure, just like a same day loan in an emergency situation, when you felt desperate.
+If you have an adventurous spirit, this might be the answer to “what to do with my tax refund” question.
+Whether it is flying in a hot air balloon, riding a horse, bungee jumping, a new travel destination, or wine degustation, an experience will open new horizons for you.
+Although the marginal utility of such spending seems low, it will boost your enthusiasm level for sure, just like the same day loan in an emergency situation, when you felt desperate.

 14. Donate to Your Favourite Charitable Cause

 Contributing to charity provides a huge social benefit aside from the general good feeling of giving back.
+That is why this may be the best way to spend the tax refund for you.
 It is an excellent use of extra funds.
 Although the returns on your investment may not be as immediate as a quick payday loan or as investing in the financial markets, giving to charity will benefit your community in a significant way, and you can also claim the tax deduction.

 15. Get a Gym Membership